publiccodenet/about/activities/communication/run-a-community-call.md

 ## 3. Closing the call

-When either the time is up, or the feeling is that all topics are exhausted, the chair:
+When either the time is up, or all topics have been exhausted, the chair:

 * asks if anyone has anything else to add/ask before closing the call
-* reminds everyone that there is another call in two weeks and opens up for suggestions on topics for that call
+* reminds everyone that there is another call in two weeks and asks for suggested topics for that call
 * explains that the minutes will be sent out for review
 * thanks everyone for participating in the call